Objective

 JSON vs YAML comparison

-YAML is more flexible than JSON, as illustrated by comparison table below.
+YAML is more flexible than JSON, as illustrated by the comparison table below.

 Features [[JSON]] [[YAML]]